rameerez/profitable/README.md

 - [ ] Support for multiple plans (churn by plan, MRR by plan, etc)
 - [ ] Make sure other payment processors other than Stripe work as intended
 - [ ] Account for subscription upgrades/downgrades within a period
-- [ ] Add a way to input monthly costs (maybe via config?) so that we can calculate a profit margin %
+- [ ] Add a way to input monthly costs (maybe via config file?) so that we can calculate a profit margin %
+- [ ] Allow dashboard configuration via config file
-- [ ] JSON
+- [ ] Return a JSON in the dashboard endpoint with main metrics (for monitoring / downstream consumption)

 ## Contributing